Code-Institute-Submissions/discover-north-yorks/README.md

       1. The user can return to the site frequently to look at the map and seek its location easily from the use of the markers and its respective info window.
       This can either be to plan a journey or visit whilst in North Yorkshire.

+### Further Testing

+I have tested the website on the following internet browsers:

+* Google Chrome
+* Microsoft Edge
+* Safari

 ## Deployment: